sophec/bfrs/README.md

-# Shitty Brainfuck to C
+# Shitty Brainfuck to C Transpiler

-Does some simple "optimizations" (as if your compiler couldn't do them itself...):
+Does some simple "optimizations" (as if your compiler couldn't do them itself... perhaps "simplifications" would be more accurate):

 - Multiple additions/subtractions are combined into one line
 - Multiple pointer moves are combined into one line